Sky Sports: 1991–1998: Beginnings

-The Sports Channel was renamed Sky Sports on 20 April 1991 and began broadcasting to Sky viewers via the newly launched Astra 1B satellite on that date, alongside its existing transmissions on BSB's Marcopolo satellite.
+The Sports Channel was renamed Sky Sports on 20 April 1991 and began broadcasting to Sky viewers via the newly launched Astra 1B satellite on that date.
+It continued to transmit on BSB's Marcopolo satellite.
 The channel was sold as one of the major draws of the Sky system and initially aired sports such as rugby and golf before acquiring rights to German and Italian league football (both previously carried over from the Sports Channel).
-The channel was initially encrypted but broadcast free-to-view requiring an analogue VideoCrypt decoder, but no paid subscription to be viewed.
+The channel was initially encrypted.
+It was broadcast free-to-view but an analogue VideoCrypt decoder was required to watch the channel.
 Since VideoCrypt decoders were only officially available within the United Kingdom, this measure was intended to prevent viewing of the service outside the United Kingdom and Ireland.

-However, it was following the formation of the Premier League for the 1992/93 football season, believed to have been assisted by the promise of higher television payments that Sky Sports became well known.
-By bidding £304 million, BSkyB beat the BBC and ITV to acquire the live and exclusive Premier League football broadcasting rights for the United Kingdom and Ireland for a five-year period.
-In doing so, they had taken live top-flight English league football from terrestrial and free-to-air television for the first time ever.
-At this point from 1 September 1992, Sky Sports became a monthly subscription channel and was sold either on a standalone basis, or at a reduced price if taken with Sky's movie channels.
+However, it was following the formation of the Premier League for the 1992/93 football season, believed to have been assisted by the promise of higher television payments, that Sky Sports became well known.
+By bidding £304 million, BSkyB beat ITV to acquire the exclusive live Premier League football broadcasting rights for the United Kingdom and Ireland for a five-year period.
+In doing so, they had taken live top-flight English league football from terrestrial and free-to-air television for the first time.
+At this point, from 1 September 1992, Sky Sports became a monthly subscription channel and was sold either on a standalone basis, or at a reduced price if taken with Sky's movie channels.

-On 19 August 1994, a secondary channel called Sky Sports 2 was launched often used at weekends.
+On 19 August 1994, a secondary channel called Sky Sports 2 was launched, although it initially only aired at weekends.
 On 1 November 1995, Sky launched a classic sports service called Sky Sports Gold, however it was ceased broadcasting after only a year on the air.
-On 16 August 1996, Sky launched Sky Sports 3 as the original channel was renamed to Sky Sports 1, they also acquired the rights to Scottish football and the League Cup.
+On 16 August 1996, Sky launched Sky Sports 3, and soon after on 1 September the original channel was renamed to Sky Sports 1.
+This meant that Sky could accommodate a substantial new set of rights that it had recent acquired, which included the English Football League, the League Cup and Scottish football.
 On 1 September 1997, Sky Sports 2 became a full-time service.